But then there are the daring boy names starting with I, from Shakespeare’s Iago to Elba’s Idris.

 BOY NAMES STARTING WITH I IN THE US TOP 1000

-Another Biblical boy name, Isaiah also benefits from the ending -a sound, shared with Elijah and Luca and more.
+Another of several Biblical baby boy names on this list, Isaiah also benefits from the ending -a sound, shared with Elijah and Luca and more.
+The simplified Isiah is sometimes seen, too, but is far less common.

 Brief and complete, this Scottish spin on John entered in the US Top 1000 in the 1930s.
 It’s been in the Top 100 since the 1980s, making it a modern staple.